COMMUNITY AS A THIRD PLACE

 Hidden Gem

-One of the defining elements of The Caribbean Embassy, is a vibrant ambiance, reminiscent of a ‘hygge’ living room.
-From atmospheric playlists and inspiring art to the colorful table setting and plating, every element is carefully curated to create a feeling of warmth and hospitality.
-As soon as guests step through our doors behind the hidden courtyard on Gammeltorv 14, they are transported to a place where time slows down, and conversations flow freely.
+One of the defining elements of The Caribbean Embassy, is a vibrant ambience, reminiscent of a ‘hygge’ living room.
+From atmospheric playlists and inspiring art to the colourful table setting and plating, every element is carefully curated to create a feeling of warmth and hospitality.
+As soon as guests step through our doors, they are transported to a place where time slows down, and conversations flow freely.

 Sense of Belonging

 Beyond the aesthetics lies the heart of our establishment: our community.
 Regulars come to us, for our signature dishes and drink pairings, but also for the chance to meet new friends and the sense of belonging we provide.
-Whether it’s a group of friends catching up, a family celebrating a special occasion, international guests visiting Copenhagen or solo diners striking up conversations with other guests, everyone can find their place at The Caribbean Embassy.
+Whether it’s a group of friends catching up, a family celebrating a special occasion, international guests visiting Copenhagen or solo diners striking up conversations with other guests, everyone can find their place at our space.

 Connection and Engagement